A Home at the End of the World (film): Production

 The film was shot on location in New York City, Phoenix, and Schomberg and Toronto in Ontario, Canada.

 The film premiered at the New York Lesbian and Gay Film Festival and was shown at the Nantucket Film Festival, the Provincetown International Film Festival, the San Francisco International Lesbian and Gay Film Festival, and the Los Angeles Gay and Lesbian Film Festival before going into limited release in the US.
 It grossed $64,728 on five screens on its opening weekend.
 It eventually earned $1,029,872 in the US and $519,083 in foreign markets for a total worldwide box office of $1,548,955.

 Reception

-On review aggregator website Rotten Tomatoes, the film holds an approval rating of 50% based on 116 reviews, and an average rating of 5.76/10.
-On Metacritic, the film has a weighted average score of 59 out of 100, based on 34 critics, indicating "mixed or average reviews".
+On review aggregator website Rotten Tomatoes, the film holds an approval rating of 50% based on 117 reviews, and an average rating of 5.8/10.
+The website's critics consensus reads: "A Home at the End of the World aims for profundity, but settles for stale melodrama, yielding a slew of sensitive performances that are nevertheless in service to characters who prove to be ciphers."
+On Metacritic, the film has a weighted average score of 59 out of 100, based on 34 critics, indicating "mixed or average" reviews.